-- Growing Barnsley - Barnsley is an inclusive place where everyone can find suitable employment, live in a high-quality home that's right for them, and access the fast and affordable digital resources they need.
+- Growing Barnsley - Barnsley is an inclusive place where everyone can find suitable employment, live in a high quality home that's right for them.
+Be able to access the fast and affordable digital resources they need.

 - Sustainable Barnsley - Protecting our borough for future generations.

 - Enabling Barnsley - Our priority to ensure that our council is modern, inclusive, efficient, productive and high-performing.